kristinemlarson/gnssrefl/tests/use_cases/use_lthw.md

 <img src="lthw-day1-2020.png" width=500/>

-Now the peaks in the RH periodograms are ~2.2 meters - so that means ~2.5 meters of surface change from 2018 to 2020.
+Now the peaks in the reflector height (RH) periodograms are ~2.2 meters - so that means ~2.5 meters of surface change from 2018 to 2020.

-## Estimate Snow Accumulation for the year 2018
+## Measure Snow Accumulation for 2018

 First you need to make the list of analysis inputs:

 *make_json_input lthw -76.458  -107.782 1011.0 -e1 7 -e2 25 -peak2noise 3.2*

-Handedit the json file so that only L1 is used.
+Handedit the json file so that only L1 data are used.
 [Example json file](lthw.json).

 Analyze the data for 2018 from day 1 to day 365: